IFS / Parts work Training for professionals

 Interested?

-- Contact me via the form below.
+1. Contact me via the form below.

-- I’ll reach out and we’ll schedule a quick 20-minute call to meet & answer any questions.
+2. I’ll reach out and we’ll schedule a quick 20-minute call to meet & answer any questions.
 I’ll also ask you what you’re looking for out of the course and if there’s anything specific you’re curious about.

-- Assuming everything is good, I’ll send the payment info so you can officially register!
+3. Assuming everything is good, I’ll send the payment info so you can officially register!
 However, if this training doesn’t seem like the best fit for you for any reason, I’ll do my best to point you in a good direction.

 Let's Get In Touch

-What about the healing steps?
+"But what about the healing steps?"

 While the healing steps (aka “unburdenings”) are a vital part of IFS and parts work, they go beyond the scope of this learning cohort.
 Our aim is to help individuals master fundamental skills, skills which must be solid before attempting healing work.
 I hope to provide group training on unburdenings in the future.
 However, individuals are welcome to contact me regarding private training in this area.